1onyng/SpotToCry/README.md

 ## Playlist CRUD

-Users can create/delete custom playlists and customize them by adding and deleting songs.
-One challenge was to have the current user's playlists update in real-time when adding or deleting data.
+Users can create/delete playlists and customize them by adding and deleting songs.
+One challenge was to have the current user's playlists update in real-time when adding or deleting.
 The quickest and easiest solution was to refetch data on a specific internal via polling in order to achieve near-real time data.
 Polling, however, does not scale well.
 If this were a larger project, using the update function on the cache or refetchQueries prop to refresh would be more optimal.

 ```javascript
 <Query query={FETCH_PLAYLISTS} pollInterval={200}>